When Is the Best Time

 Is it Worth Visiting Grand Staircase Escalante?

 YES!
 I am pretty sure after you have read this guide and seen all these pictures, you know that it is not a question if it is worth visiting Grand Staircase Escalante.
 The only question is, when can you get some days off to explore this unique monument in Utah?
+One thing I can guarantee you will return as we did already twice.

 How Many Days Should I Spend in Escalante?

 At least one week, but you can’t see all these breathtaking spots in a single visit.
-You may spot most of it if you can afford to stay in this area for two weeks.
+You may spot most of it if you can afford to stay in this area for at least two weeks.

 Who Are We?